HydroProtocol/hydro-sdk-wallets/README.md

 When we get an account from redux store, we can call some functions of `account.wallet` object.

-- `personalSign(message: string | Uint8Array)` Sign message
+- `personalSign(message: string | Uint8Array): Promise<string>` Sign message`.
-- `sendTransaction({ to: "0x0123..3410", value: "0x123", data: "", gasPrice: "0x312", gasLimit: 190000, nonce: "0x3"})` Sign and send the transaction, return value is the transaction hash.
+- `sendTransaction({ to: "0x0123..3410", value: "0x123", data: "", gasPrice: "0x312", gasLimit: 190000, nonce: "0x3"}): Promise<string>` Sign and send the transaction, return value is the transaction hash.
-- `getTransactionReceipt(transactionHash: string)` Get the receipt of a transaction.
+- `getTransactionReceipt(transactionHash: string): Promise<object>` Get the receipt of a transaction.

 ## Try the examples